Ignore URLs and query parameters

 Every account registered after January 2022 has a set of common URL parameters configured to be ignored but accounts created before this date will have to add these parameters manually.

-Then Prerender will cut of the parameter and its value and serve the page on that URL to the bot returning: https://example.com/path
+This means if our service receives a URL that looks like this:https://example.com/path?utm_source=newsletter&utm_medium=email, Then Prerender will cut off the parameter and its value and serve the page on that URL to the bot returning: https://example.com/path

 This way Prerender only need to cache one page instead of one URL for each utm_medium.